What is Role-Based Access Control?

 RBAC is the standard access control model in enterprise systems.
 Instead of defining permissions per agent ('Agent-47 can call read_file and write_file'), you define permissions per role ('Editor role can call read_file and write_file') and assign roles to agents.

 This simplifies management at scale.
-When you have 50 agents, changing the editor's tool access means updating one role definition rather than 50 individual YAML policies.
+When you have 50 agents, changing the editor's tool access means updating one role definition rather than 50 individual policies.
 New agents inherit appropriate tool permissions just by being assigned a role.

 HOW POLICYLAYER USES THIS